55 Interesting Facts About Oceans

 this division of 5 oceans is not universally accepted.
 The concepts of 1, 3, or

 4 oceans are also there according to different oceanic divisions.

-- There are 230,000 known species in oceans while it is estimated that the total number of species inside the oceans could be more than two million.
+- There are 230,000 known species in oceans.
+According to estimates, the total number of species inside the oceans could be more than two million.
 (Source)

 - A few areas in the ocean are known as “dead zones” due to less oxygen.
-Most of the marine life either dies or swims away from these areas.
+Most marine life either dies or swims away from these areas.
 They are natural as well as man-made as a result of nutrient pollution.
-These zones are mostly present in coastal areas around the globe.
+These zones are predominantly present in coastal areas around the globe.
 (Source)

-- Ocean heatwaves are extremely harmful to ocean creatures.
-It happens when the temperature inside the sea or ocean gets extraordinarily hot for 5 consecutive days.
+- Ocean heatwaves are harmful to ocean creatures.
+It happens when the temperature inside the sea or ocean gets extraordinarily hot for five consecutive days.
 According to recent research, the number of “marine heatwave days” has increased by 54% since the 1920s.
 These heat waves are now lasting 17% longer while their frequency has also increased than before.
-This is especially affecting coral reefs.
+It is particularly affecting coral reefs.
 (Source)

-- The Pacific Ocean is the largest of all these oceans as it comprises around 46% area and 50% volume of all the oceans.
+- The Pacific Ocean is the largest of all these oceans.
+It comprises around 46% area and 50% volume of all the oceans.